Apicurio/api-controller/README.md

 ## Pre-requisites

-An available Kubernetes cluster with support for the Kubernetes Gateway API must be available in the user's kubeconfig.
+An available Openshift cluster must be available in the user's kubeconfig.

 The expected flow for this project is as follows: